deepin-community/mypy/docs/source/common_issues.rst

 The third line elicits an error because mypy sees the argument type ``bytes`` as a reference to the method by that name.
-Other than renaming the method, a work-around is to use an alias:
+Other than renaming the method, a workaround is to use an alias:

 .. code-block:: python